 On April 20, 1942 Ford sent a message to the 22nd BG Commander and Port Moresby from the radio at Tufi.
 No reply was received until April 29, 1942.
 Meanwhile, several of the crew were sick with a fever and were being cared for by the resident magistrate and a missionary priest.

 On May 5, 1942 the crew embarked aboard MV Olvira.
-After two days travel, they arrived at Wygani, where they had to wait for more transportation.
+After two days travel, they reached Wygani where they disembarked to wait for more transportation.
 The crew returned to Ahioma, a place they had passed, a short distance up the coast where they would be more comfortable.

-On May 21, 1942 the crew was picked up by the MV Matoma, a boat of about 75' but quite crowded with other passengers.
+On May 21, 1942 the crew was picked up by MV Matoma, crowded with other passengers.
 The first day aboard the Matoma, five of the crew were stricken with malaria, at some time or other.
-On May 26, 1942 the ship arrives at Fairfax Harbor.
+On May 26, 1942 the ship arrived at Fairfax Harbor.
 Two days later, on May 28, 1942 the crew hitch a ride aboard B-26 at 7-Mile Drome and are flown back to their squadron at Antill Plains Airfield.
 The crew returns 48 days later.

 On April 13, 1942 the force landed B-26 was destroyed by placing fuel in the toilet and setting the entire fuselage and wings on fire.

 In the middle of December 1970, the crash site was photographed by Australian Army soldiers Sergeant P. J. Davis and Sergeant J. W. West from the PNG Command Survey section while flying aboard a Platus Porter.
 The wreckage was reported and misidentified as a A-20 Havoc or Boston.